 Dr. Hazelbaker speaks on a variety of lactation management, lactation theory, craniosacral and developmental psychology topics.
 Her various lectures and courses are listed on this site and some are also listed on www.Lactspeak.com.
 You can find some of her presentations on the web at USLCA.org, ILCA.org and www.lactationtraining.com.

-Dr. Hazelbaker, a long-time La Léchè League Leader, mothered five children through breastfeeding, has seven wonderful grandchildren, and three unruly Cocker Spaniels.
+Dr. Hazelbaker, a long-time La Léchè League Leader, mothered five children through breastfeeding, has seven wonderful grandchildren, and four unruly Cocker Spaniels.